mikegleen/modes/doc/source/index.rst

 normalized so that numeric fields sort correctly.
 That is, internally, all numbers are padded with zeroes.
 In this way, JB1 and JB001 are treated as the same object.

+When reading from a CSV file, the MDA code may be omitted (see the global command ``add_mda_code``).
+Accession numbers that start with a digit will have the MDA code added as a prefix.

 Reserved Words
 --------------